 The Super Nintendo Expansion Port: More Than Just a Modem

-The only apparent uses for this expansion port are a crazy-awesome modem that allows online play and a freaking exercise bike.
-The modem, Satellaview, featured 114 games that we’ll never get to play.
+The only apparent uses for this expansion port are a crazy-awesome modem that allows The modem, Satellaview, featured 114 games that we’ll never get to play.

 The Super Famicom Exercise Bike: A Unique Peripheral for Active Gaming